solcoteh/BugBounty/README.md

 | Cross-site flashing | 4.0-10.0 | 0.1-8.9 | 0.1-6.9 | 0.1-3.9 | 1,000 |
 | Null byte injection | 4.0-10.0 | 0.1-8.9 | 0.1-6.9 | 0.1-3.9 | 1,000 |

-Please let me know if you would like me to add any other vulnerabilities to the list.
-I can continue expanding it based on standard vulnerability categories and examples.